This guide explains the self-signed certificates used for secure communication between Linqra components.

 keytool -genkeypair -alias inventory-service-container -keyalg RSA -keysize 2048 \

--keystore inventory-keystore-container.jks -validity 3650 -storetype PKCS12 \
+-keystore inventory-service-keystore-container.jks -validity 3650 -storetype PKCS12 \

 -dname "CN=inventory-service, OU=Software, O=Dipme, L=Richmond, ST=TX, C=US" \